BDhackers009/proot-distro/README.md

 There is a number of issues that are not resolved.

-1. OpenSUSE installation: `zypper dup` will attempt to remove itself and other essential packages.

-   It is unknown why this issue happens and how to fix it.
-This is not problem of supplied rootfs.
-Under chroot it behaves normally.
-But when it comes to (rootless only?) proot, the issue appears.

-   Even though distribution is completely broken, it won't be removed.

-2. Android 12: `WARNING: linker: Warning: failed to find generated linker configuration from "/linkerconfig/ld.config.txt"`
+ 1. Android 12: `WARNING: linker: Warning: failed to find generated linker configuration from "/linkerconfig/ld.config.txt"`

    This warning may appear during installation of selected distribution.
    Ignore it as it seem to be harmless.